JJ/hoborg/text/text.md

 it, it was queer how many honkies were there in the Navy.
 And they had no uniforms.

 But I didn't care.
 "Rufus, should I help you with Manuel?
-Let me drive it" He didn't even look back to me since his mouth was anchored to Tracy's by a long line of tongue.
+I can drive it to the truck."
+He didn't even look back to me since his mouth was anchored to Tracy's by a long line of tongue.
 It was what I needed to make the first switch.